 Bridging the Gap

-Students explore the art and science of architecture by learning about four types of bridges.
-The students work in teams to construct an arch bridge, determine what factors can result in structure failure, and complete an engineering challenge to see which team’s bridge can support the most weight.
+Students explore the art and science of architecture while learning about 4 different bridge designs (arch, truss, suspension, and beam).
+Working in small teams, students will construct an arch bridge from blueprints, learn what factors can result in structure failure, and complete an engineering challenge to design and build a paper bridge to support the most weight!

 Facts of Light

 This workshop introduces the visible light spectrum, as well as the speed and properties of light.
 Each “fact of light” is paired with hands-on experiments to prove science can brighten up your day!

 Be prepared to get slimed as we explore the properties of matter.
 Students get messy as they conduct experiments on physical and chemical changes to matter.
 This 1-hour workshop has a fun take home for students.

 Science 5 – Physical Science: Chemical and Physical Properties